-The Commission must, to the standards of generally accepted accounting practice, principles and procedures
+The Commission must, to the standards of generally accepted accounting practice, principles and procedures-

-- (a) keep books and records of its income, expenditure, assets and liabilities; - (b) as soon as practicable after the end of each financial year, prepare financial statements, including at least a statement of income and expenditure for the previous financial year and a balance sheet showing its assets, liabilities and financial position as at the end of the previous financial year-, and
+(a) keep books and records of its income, expenditure, assets and liabilities;

+(b) as soon as practicable after the end of each financial year, prepare financial statements, including at least a statement of income and expenditure for the previous financial year and a balance sheet showing its assets, liabilities and financial position as at the end of the previous financial year; and financial statements.

-(c) each year, arrange for the Auditor-General to audit its books and records of account and its financial statements.
+(c) each year, arrange for the Auditor-General to audit its books and records of account and its with a report concerning the activities and the financial position of the Commission during the previous financial year.